Vijayy16/Vijayy16/README.md

 ---

+### Performance Prediction of Start-ups (USA)
+Built a predictive model to estimate startup success or failure using historical data and key business factors to support investor and entrepreneurial decisions.

+---

 ### 💳 Credit Card Fraud Detection
 Built machine learning models on imbalanced datasets using SMOTE to improve fraud detection accuracy.